ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Using Multicast Endpoints

-When using multicast, the Remote Endpoint will indicate the multicast group and destination port number.
-The Local Endpoint, if specified, will indicate the local interface address and port.
+To use multicast, a Preconnection is first created with the Remote Endpoint specifying the multicast group and destination port number.

-Calling Initiate() with a multicast Remote Endpoint will indicate that the resulting connection will be used to send multicast messages, and that the Preconnection will support Initiate() but not Listen().
+Calling Initiate() on that Preconnection creates a Connection that can be used to send messages to the multicast group.
+The Connection object that is created will support Send() but not Receive().
 Any Connections created this way are send-only, and do not join the multicast group.
 The resulting Connection will have a Local Endpoint indicating the local interface to which the connection is bound and a Remote Endpoint indicating the multicast group.

-Calling Listen() with a multicast Remote Endpoint will cause the Transport Services system to register for receiving multicast, such as issuing an IGMP join {{?RFC3376}} or using MLD for IPV6 {{?RFC4604}}.
-Any Connections that are accepted from this Listener are receive-only.
-The result will be a Connection Group, where each Connection in the group has a Local Endpoint indicating the multicast group, and a Remote Endpoint denoting the sender of the packet.
+Calling Listen() on a Preconnection with a multicast group as the Remote Endpoint will join the multicast group to receive messages.
+This Listener will create one Connection for each Remote Endpoint sending to the group, with the Local Endpoint set to the group address.
+The set of Connection objects created forms a Connection Group.

-Calling Rendezvous() with an any-source multicast group address as the Remote Endpoint will cause the Transport Services system to register for receiving multicast, such as issuing an IGMP join {{?RFC3376}} or using MLD for IPV6 {{?RFC4604}}, and will also indicate that the resulting connection can be used to send multicast messages.
+Calling Rendezvous() on a Preconnection with an any-source multicast group address as the Remote Endpoint will join the multicast group, and also indicates that the resulting connection can be used to send messages to the multicast group.
+The Rendezvous() call will return both a Connection that can be used to send to the group, that acts the same as a connection returned by calling Initiate() with a multicast Remote Endpoint, and a Listener that acts as if Listen() had been called with a multicast Remote Endpoint.
-The result will be a Connection Group, where first connection in the group will have a Local Endpoint indicating the local interface to which the connection is bound and a Remote Endpoint indicating the multicast group, and each subsequent Connection in the group will have a Local Endpoint indicating the multicast group, and a Remote Endpoint denoting the sender of the packet.

-Calling Rendezvous() with a source-specific multicast group address as the remote endpoint results in an EstablishmentError.
+Calling Rendezvous() on a Preconnection with a source-specific multicast group address as the Remote Endpoint results in an EstablishmentError.

 See {{multicast-examples}} for more examples.